Industry Environment Analysis - Definition, Importance & Example

 The industry environment is composed of the following stakeholders, around which analysis is done.
 Namely: Competitors, Suppliers and Buyers.
 There are also other major considerations like the political, legal, technological aspects which are a part of the environment analysis.

-To analyse these aspects of the industry, models such as PEST, PESTEL, and PORTER’s 5 forces have been developed.
+To analyze these aspects of the industry, models such as PEST/PESTEL, and PORTER’s 5 forces have been developed.